Duotduot/T3A1/DuotDuot_T3A1.md

 let number = 42;
 let text = "The answer is: " + number;
 console.log(text); // Output: "The answer is: 42"

 In this example, we have a numeric variable 'number' and a string variable 'text'.
 When we concatenate the string "The answer is: " with the 'number' variable using the '+' operator, JavaScript automatically converts the numeric value to a string to perform the concatenation.
 This is an example of implicit type coercion.

 9. **Explain data types, using examples from the JavaScript programming language**
+Data types are classifications that define the type of data a variable can hold.
+Since JavaScript is a dynamically typed language, the variables can change their data types during runtime.
+Below are some examples of data types used in JavaScript:
+**Number**- Represents numeric values.(e.g 1, 2, 3)
+**String**- Represents sequences of characters(text). (e.g "Hello, world!")
+**Boolean**- Represents true or false values.(e.g true or false)
+**Array**- Represents a list-like collection of elements.(e.g ["apple", "orange", "avocado"])
+**Null**- Represents the intentional absence of any value.(e.g null)

+10. **Explain how arrays can be manipulated in JavaScript, using examples from the JavaScript programming language**